greshma2005/Swiggy_Sales_Analysis/README.md

 It demonstrates the ability to Work with real-world datasets and build meaningful KPIs.

 ## 🎯 Business Objective
--To analyze food delivery data and answer key business questions:
+- To analyze food delivery data and answer key business questions:
--How is revenue trending over time?
+- How is revenue trending over time?
--Which locations and cities drive the most sales?
+- Which locations and cities drive the most sales?
--What are customer preferences (Veg vs Non-Veg)?
+- What are customer preferences (Veg vs Non-Veg)?
--How do ratings impact sales performance?
+- How do ratings impact sales performance?

 ## 📊 Key KPIs Delivered
 💰 Total Sales (₹) – Overall revenue performance